Blurred image of the music building used as background for stylistic purposes

 Professor of Music Education

 Brian Wesolowski is a Professor of Music Education at the Hugh Hodgson School of Music.
-His teaching focuses on graduate music education, including quantitative research design, assessment, and policy in education and music, educational measurement, and statistical programming.
-His primary research interests include the study of rater behavior in the context of formal adjudicated events, as well as scale development, educational assessment policy, and the broad applications of assessment, measurement, and evaluation in large-scale testing and classroom contexts.
-He has worked closely with numerous corporations, state Departments of Education, and various educational agencies, including the National Association for Educational Progress (NAEP), the National Center for the Improvement of Educational Assessment (NCIEA), the National Coalition for Core Arts Standards (NCCAS), the State Education Agency Directors of Arts Education (SEADAE), the National Association for Music Education (NAfME), and the National Board of Professional Teaching Standards (NBPTS) on various assessment, data, standards, testing, and policy-related matters.
+His teaching centers on graduate music education, with emphases on quantitative research design, assessment and policy, educational measurement, statistical programming, and applied research.
+His primary research interests include the psychometric and cognitive study of raters' behavior and decision-making in formal adjudicated events, as well as scale development, educational assessment policy, and the broader applications of assessment, measurement, and evaluation in both large‑scale testing and classroom contexts.

 Wesolowski is the author of From Data to Decisions in Music Education Research: Data Analytics and the General Linear Model Using R (Routledge, 2022).
 He continues to present research papers at national and international conferences.
-He has over 80 peer-reviewed articles/chapters/scholarly-essays published in The Journal of Research in Music Education, Bulletin of the Council for Research in Music Education, Journal of Educational Measurement, Journal of Applied Artificial Intelligence in Education, Educational Assessment, Music Perception, Psychology of Music, International Journal of Music Education, International Journal of Inclusive Education, International Journal of Testing, Research Studies in Music Education, PloS One, The Journal of New Music Research, Musicae Scientiae, Psychomusicology: Music, Mind, and Brain, Research Perspectives in Music Education, Visions of Research in Music Education, Research and Issues in Music Education, Music Educators Journal, Saxophone Symposium, Florida Music Director, and Georgia Music News.
-He has also contributed chapters to The Oxford Handbook of Assessment Policy and Practice in Music Education, The SAGE Encyclopedia of Educational Research, Measurement, and Evaluation, Authentic Assessments for Music: The Model Cornerstone Assessment Research Project, and Developing and Applying Assessments in the Music Classroom.
+He has published more than 80 peer‑reviewed articles, chapters, and scholarly essays in journals such as the The Journal of Research in Music Education, Bulletin of the Council for Research in Music Education, Journal of Educational Measurement, Educational Assessment, Music Perception, Psychology of Music, Journal of Applied Artificial Inteligence in Education, International Journal of Music Education, International Journal of Inclusive Education, International Journal of Testing, Research Studies in Music Education, PloS One, The Journal of New Music Research, Musicae Scientiae, Psychomusicology: Music, Mind, and Brain, Research Perspectives in Music Education, Visions of Research in Music Education, Research and Issues in Music Education, Music Educators Journal, Saxophone Symposium, Florida Music Director, and Georgia Music News.
+He has also contributed chapters to several books, including The Oxford Handbook of Assessment Policy and Practice in Music Education, The SAGE Encyclopedia of Educational Research, Measurement, and Evaluation, Authentic Assessments for Music: The Model Cornerstone Assessment Research Project, Developing and Applying Assessments in the Music Classroom, and Sound Judgment: The Science and Practice of Valuing Musical Performance.

 Wesolowski has served on the editorial boards of the Journal of Research in Music Education and Music Educators Journal.
-He is the past chair of NAfME’s Assessment Special Research Interest Group (SRIG).
-Wesolowski also hosts the Music Research Nexus
+He has also served as the chair of NAfME’s Assessment Special Research Interest Group (SRIG).
+In addition, he hosts the Music Research Nexus

-Wesolowski is the former associate band director at J.P.
-Taravella High School in Coral Springs, FL, a Grammy Signature, Mark of Excellence, and National Wind Band Honors program.
-As a saxophonist, he has toured internationally with Natalie Cole, The Pussycat Dolls, Lalah Hathaway, Erykah Badu, Jane Monheit.
-He has recorded national spots for Carnival Cruise Lines, Sandals Resorts, and Hard Rock Casinos, among many others.
-He has studied jazz improvisation principally with George Garzone, Jerry Bergonzi, Jim Riggs, Gary Bartz, and Don Walden, and clarinet with Thomas Martin (Boston Symphony Orchestra/Boston Pops) and Kenneth Grant (Rochester Philharmonic).
+Wesolowski previously served as associate band and orchestra director at J.P.
+Taravella High School in Coral Springs, Florida, a Grammy Signature, Mark of Excellence, and National Wind Band Honors program.
+As a saxophonist, he has toured internationally with artists including Natalie Cole, The Pussycat Dolls, Lalah Hathaway, Erykah Badu, and Jane Monheit, among others.
+His studio recording credits include national commercial spots for Carnival Cruise Lines, Sandals Resorts, and Hard Rock Casinos, among many others.
+His musical training includes extensive study in jazz improvisation with George Garzone, Jerry Bergonzi, Jim Riggs, Gary Bartz, Robin Eubanks, Mike Steinel, Lynn Seaton, Fred Hamilton, and Don Walden, saxophone study with Paul Cohen and Eric Nestler, and clarinet study with Thomas Martin of the Boston Symphony Orchestra/Boston Pops and Kenneth Grant of the Rochester Philharmonic.

 Areas of Research: